Can't believe I won! :D Thanks so much for all the votes! You have all been amazing to talk to :)

 University of Manchester, working at Cellular Therapeutics Ltd.

-Favourite thing to do in science Discovering something new!
+Favourite thing to do in my job Discovering something new!

 PhD scientist who loves food, films and hanging out with friends!